Trade Ideas Review

 The pre-built scanners are the star of the platform.
 While many scanners offer customization and a few basic pre-built scans, Trade Ideas offers a suite of well-crafted pre-built scans that allow traders to start using the platform with minimal setup.

-Most importantly, Trade-Ideas does all the processing on its servers and pushes the stock candidates to you rather than using your own computer, which ties up resources, not to mention slows down performance.
+Most importantly, Trade-Ideas does all the processing on its servers and pushes the stock candidates to you rather than using your own computer, which ties up resources and slows down performance.

 Trade Ideas also offers a web version in case you need to access the platform from a computer where you don’t have the platform installed.
-The web platform isn’t as powerful as the Windows desktop platform (and a bit clunkier), but there’s definitely some value to it.
+The web platform isn’t as powerful as the Windows desktop platform, but there’s definitely value to it.